Trump, GOP plan to rescind budget spending has precedent but rocky path in Congress

 It was like walking a balance beam to engineer the omnibus bill in a way that it coaxed Democrats and Republicans to vote yes.
 Republicans certainly won’t earn Democratic support if all they do is hack away at Democratic spending programs.

-Consider how narrow the line will have to be to craft a rescissions bill which wins just enough support to pass with only GOP votes.
+Consider how narrow the line will have to be to craft a rescissions bill that wins just enough support to pass with only GOP votes.
 Republicans may like the concept of cutting.
 But it isn’t so easy when it comes to specifics.

-And then, where is the conservative House Freedom Caucus.
+And then, where is the conservative House Freedom Caucus?

 The group didn’t like the omnibus.
 In fact, opposition to the omnibus by group members and other conservatives is why Republicans had to turn to Democrats to pass the measure in the first place.
 Could the GOP brass persuade the members to vote yes on a rescissions bill?
 Possibly.